 14. Inch Plant

 Also called “Wandering Jew” or “Purpleheart”, it has trailing stems with attractive zebra-patterned foliage that look stunning.
 Grow it in a pot or hanging basket, it’ll thrive.

 Botanical Name: Senecio macroglossus

-This evergreen climbing variety of senecio looks the same as English ivy but this vigorous grower is succulent and looks quite smashing with its flexible stems with pointy, glossy foliage!
+This evergreen climbing variety of senecio looks the same as English ivy but this vigorous grower is succulent and looks quite smashing with its flexible stems and glossy foliage!

 16. Forest Cactus

 Native to the Bolivian forest, this unique spineless cactus makes for quite a striking houseplant, thanks to its thick and spilling stems in a bright shade of green.

 The reason why it earned this name is because of its beautiful and round, coin-like leaves on the cascading vines.
 The fleshy foliage looks awesome in hanging baskets!